Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The second benefit of an employment-based adjustment of status is the ability to simultaneously apply for advance parole.
 Essentially, advanced parole permits you to reenter the U.S. without an immigrant/non-immigrant visa after traveling overseas.
 It also protects your pending AOS application from being considered abandoned.
 This is very advantageous since the interim waiting period for some employment-based green card timelines can span several years.

-If your I-485 petition is sponsored by an employer, for instance, some EB-1 green cards, EB-2, or EB-3, you have the option to change employers six months after the adjustment of status has been filed.
+If your I-485 petition is based on an employer-sponsored green card petition, for instance, some EB-1 green cards, EB-2, or EB-3, you have the option to change employers six months after the adjustment of status has been filed.
 The only exception is if your EB-2 is filed under a national interest waiver (NIW).

 Check out the Family-Based Green Card Processing Time Up-To-Date Statistics.